McMasterRS/lm_CO2024-DRI-Training-Materials/index.md

 - Develop and manage software to comply with FAIR4RS principles
 - Understand the principles and signifcance of minimal computing in promoting software preservation and reuse
 - Develop and deploy minimal computing sites using Jekyll and GitHub Pages, as an example
-- Understand the interconnection between open-source research software and research impact through the use of persistent identifiers with practical guidance
+- Understand the interconnection between open source research software and research impact through the use of persistent identifiers with practical guidance